 Condition Assessment - This activity provides condition assessment of the agency's water distribution and transmission systems, as well as the wastewater collection and disposal systems.
 Condition assessment of the water systems (PCCP and non-PCCP mains) includes leak detection, acoustic testing and other related techniques to determine pipeline deficiencies and condition ratings.
-Condition assessment of the wastewater and collections systems involves the investigation of problem sewer basins and development of flow monitoring projects to evaluate the magnitude of the problem(s); physical surveys, smoke testing, dye testing and internal inspection to identify specific defects; SSES of selected basins for the purpose of identifying and eliminating extraneous flows; inspecting and documenting the condition of manholes, trunk sewer lines and creek crossings to identify and correct problems having the potential for causing sewer overflows; and managing and operating the flow surveillance components of WSSC Water's comprehensive sewer model.
+Condition assessment of flow monitoring projects to evaluate the magnitude of the problem(s); physical surveys, smoke testing, dye testing and internal inspection to identify specific defects; SSES of selected basins for the purpose of identifying and eliminating extraneous flows; inspecting and documenting the condition of manholes, trunk sewer lines and creek crossings to identify and correct problems having the potential for causing sewer overflows; and managing and operating the flow surveillance components of WSSC Water's comprehensive sewer model.